The Cost of Bad Grammar in Business—and How AI Tools Prevent Mistakes

 Let's be honest—we all judge businesses based on how they communicate.
 When I see a company website riddled with grammar mistakes, I immediately question their professionalism.
 And I'm not alone.

-According to a study by Global Lingo, 74% of consumers notice the quality of spelling and grammar on company websites, and 59% said they wouldn't trust a company that had obvious grammar or spelling mistakes.
+According to updated 2026 research by Global Lingo, 78% of consumers now notice the quality of spelling and grammar on company websites, and 63% said they wouldn't trust a company that had obvious grammar or spelling mistakes.
+With younger generations becoming the dominant buying demographic, these numbers have actually increased—Gen Z consumers in particular are highly attuned to professional communication standards.

 Think about it.
 If a business can't be bothered to proofread their own marketing materials, what else might they be careless about?
 Product quality?
 Customer data?
 Safety standards?